-Our Corporate Governance Guidelines provide that, whenever a member of our Board accepts a position with a company that is competitive to the Company's business or violates our Code of Business Conduct and Ethics, Corporate Governance Guidelines or any other Company policy applicable to members of our Board, such Board member must offer his or her resignation to the Nominating and Corporate Governance with the Nominating and Corporate Governance Committee's recommendation in this regard.
+Our Corporate Governance Guidelines provide that, whenever a member of our Board accepts a position with a company that is competitive to the Company's business or violates our Code of Business Conduct and Ethics, Corporate Governance Guidelines or any other Company policy applicable to members of our Board, such Board member must offer his or her resignation to the Nominating and Corporate Governance Committee for its consideration.
+Such Board member is expected to act in accordance with the Nominating and Corporate Governance Committee's recommendation in this regard.